Child Therapy Clinic

-The Widener Child Therapy Center (WCTC) is a community-based training clinic that specializes in the treatment of mental health problems in childhood and adolescence, with a particular specialty in the implementation of evidence-based services to underserved populations.
+Widener's Child Therapy Clinic is a community-based training clinic that specializes in the treatment of mental health in children, adolescents, and families specializing in the implementation of evidence-based services to members of the local community.

-The Widener Child Therapy Clinic is engaged in a number of applied research projects designed to evaluate the use of empirically supported treatments with diverse and underserved populations.
+Through the clinic, you will have the opportunity to engage in applied research projects designed to evaluate the use of empirically supported treatments with diverse and underserved populations.